lennymalard/english-french-translation/README.md

 Evaluation results (TBA) :

 The evaluation process combines BLEU and METEOR metrics.
-TrED2 is currently the best option for translating individual sentences.

 More information is coming soon.